Get The Help You Need (504) 586-5200

 Failure to diagnose HIV results in $18.4 million verdict

-Failure to diagnose HIV results in $18.4 million verdict On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in Medical Malpractice on Tuesday, June 26, 2018.
+Failure to diagnose HIV results in $18.4 million verdict On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in Medical Malpractice on Tuesday, June 26, 2018.
 There are many patients in Louisiana who rely on medical testing to identify an illness or to prevent other potential medical problems.
 Some patients request that certain tests be performed based on their family histories, their lifestyles, their jobs, or based on a medical professional’s recommendation.
 However, when these tests are not performed, it is possible for important information to slip by doctors.
 Failure to diagnose a serious illness early can cause patients to suffer for many years.
-A man was recently awarded $18.4 million after doctors failed to perform…
+A man was recently awarded $18.4 million after doctors failed to perform an…

 Read More